 Twin otter (DH6)

-Transfers to and from Fera Airport are available through travel agents.
+Transfers to and from Fera Airport are available through travel agents and local operators.

 Isabel Province: 26,310 (2010 census estimates)